 The first thing to know is that for one of our clinics to be held at your site you will need to have your venue site-accredited with Horse Safety Australia.
-(See the separate section in this website with the site accreditation processes or download the paperwork for this accreditation here HSA site-accreditation- rev518)
+(See the separate section in this website with the site accreditation processes or download the paperwork for a generic version of our site accreditation here:

 Times, Meals and Site Responsibilities